-It is essential to ensure when you are applying for jobs that you have a list of references ready to give to your prospective employers.
-If you don’t, it will mean that you have to rush to create a list last minute, which is made more difficult when you have to seek permission from each reference.
-This article will help you to understand why you need recommendations, what type of references you need, how to get them, and how to send them out:
+When you are applying for jobs you should have a list of professional references ready to give to your prospective employers.
+If you don't, you will have to rush to create a list last minute, which is made more difficult when you have to seek permission from each reference.
+This article will help you to understand why you need recommendations, what type of references you need, how to get them, and how to send them out.

-Professional references are essential when you are applying for jobs because they are what your potential employee uses to verify the information that you have told them in both your application and your interview.
+Professional references are essential when you are applying for jobs.
+They are what your potential employer uses to verify the information you told them in both your application and your interview.

 Wherever possible, it is always better to provide professional references over personal references.
 A professional recommendation should be somebody that you worked closely with, such as a supervisor or head of the department.
-It needs to be somebody that you worked quite closely with because they will know about your character, your work ethic, and what you contributed to the work environment.
+That person should be someone you worked closely with because they will know about your character, your work ethic, and what you contributed to the work environment.

 Personal references can, however, be useful if you don't have any work experience, or you have had to take some time off of work for some reason.
 A personal reference should know you well, so that they can speak about your character and integrity, but shouldn't be a family member or spouse.

-Just like your CV and cover letter, your reference page needs to be well formatted, easy to understand, and free from any errors.
-There should be space on the application form for a reference list, or if there isn’t, you can provide your reference list to your potential employer at your interview.
-If you are submitting your CV, you should end it with a short sentence informing the employer that you will provide them with ‘references upon request.’
+Just like your CV and cover letter, your reference page needs to be well formatted, easy to understand, and error free.
+There should be space on the application form for a reference list.
+If there isn't, you can provide a reference list to your potential employer during your interview.
+If you are submitting your CV, you should informing the employer that you will provide them with 'references upon request.'

 HIRECLOUT can get you the right tech job

 Before you add somebody to your list of references, you need to ensure that you have their permission.
-You should ask people who you know will be able to speak positively about you and know enough to let your potential employer know why you are the right candidate for the job.
-If you don’t ask permission, they may be taken by surprise and not give you as good a reference as they could have done if they had known.
+Ask people who can speak positively about you and know enough to let your potential employer know why you are the right candidate for the job.
+If you don't ask permission, they may be taken by surprise.
+Giving your reference time to prepare means a better result for you.
 It is also an excellent chance to double-check their contact details.

 Choosing the right reference is essential, and the person you ask may vary depending on the job you are applying for.
 It is a good idea to ask someone from your current workplace or your last place of employment.
-If you know somebody or have worked with somebody who has connections to the sector or business that you are applying to, this can also be a great reference.
+But, don't forget you can reach out to someone you know or who you might have worked with who has connections to the sector or business to which you are applying.

-Try to focus on professional references, rather than personal references, unless they are asked for, you don’t have enough professional references, or the reference would be relevant to the job.
+Focus on professional references, rather than personal references.
+Personal references are acceptable if you don't have enough professional references, or the reference would be relevant to the job.

-Where possible, you should always try and ask someone if they can provide you with a reference in person.
+Whenever possible, you should always try and ask someone in person if they will provide you with a reference.
 Try to set up a meeting with them so that you can take the time to discuss it with them, without having to rush.
-If it is not possible to meet in person, you should either call or email them.
+If it is not possible to meet in person, you should call or email them.

-When you are asking someone if they will give you a reference, you need to make sure that you do it in a way that allows them to say no. It can be easy to accidentally make people feel like they have to say yes, so try to be polite and let them know they don’t have too.
+When asking someone if they will give you a reference, make sure that you do it in a way that allows them to say no. It can be easy to accidentally make people feel like they have to say yes, so try to be polite and let them know they don't have too.

 Get connected to amazing job opportunities with HIRECLOUT!